fabo22/slot-machine-game/README.md

 # Slot Machine Game

 ## Description
-Win by matching 3 symbols in a horizontal line.
+Win tokens by matching 3 symbols in a horizontal line.
+To win more, you can bet more and multiply your tokens by 2 or 3 times.

 ## User Stories
 - As a user(AAU), I should be able to land on a page where I see a slot machine with 3 random symbols displayed